google/neuroglancer/src/ssao/README.md

 1. Reconstruct the view-space position from the depth buffer.
 2. Read the view-space normal from the normal buffer.
-3. March in 4 directions (`NUM_DIRECTIONS`) × 8 steps (`NUM_STEPS`) to find the
+3. March in 4 view-space slices (`NUM_DIRECTIONS`) × 8 steps (`NUM_STEPS`) on
-   maximum horizon angle in each direction.
+   both sides of the pixel to find the positive and negative horizon angles.
-4. Integrate occlusion from the horizon angles relative to the surface normal.
+4. Project the surface normal into each slice and analytically integrate the visible arc between its horizons.

-Then the raw ambient occlusion is bilaterally blurred (depth-aware, 5-tap kernel, two passes) and composited with the color buffer using `color.rgb * pow(ao, intensity)`.
+Then the raw ambient occlusion is bilaterally blurred (view-space-depth-aware, 5-tap kernel, two passes) and composited with the color buffer using `color.rgb * pow(ao, intensity)`.

 ## Scope